What BRCGS Auditors Really Look for in Insect Control Systems

 Auditors expect documented evidence of routine checks:

-- Regular inspection logs for ILTs
+- Inspection logs for ILTs

-- Device identifiers, dates, and observations
+- Device identifiers and dates

-Auditors expect evidence that non-conformances are identified and addressed.
 If a lamp fails or insect activity rises, records should show:

 - The issue was logged